Biography in Brief

 Over the last ten years, I have spoken at over 100 venues; and I still speak, run workshops, and do residencies at colleges, high schools, book clubs, conferences, charity events, and other venues.
 For a list of topics I speak about and places I have spoken, please go to my Booking page, here.

-I was a senior editor at Harcourt Brace Jovanovich, I did newspaper editing at the Portland Scribe, I edited marketing material and reports for the Asia Foundation, I “provided website content” ( as the jargon has it) to Microsoft’s Encarta, I’ve revised and edited content for other websites, and I literally wrote the book on grammer and composition–twice: as an HBJ editor, I produced one level of the company’s massively succesful HBJ Language and then, for a series called Adventures Plus, published by Focused Learning, I wrote the Score Booster Handbook for Reading and Language Arts (the only grammar book that’ll make you laugh).
-Plus, after years of running the San Francisco Writer’s Workshop, I have developed considerable prowess as a critiquemeister.
+I was a senior editor at Harcourt Brace Jovanovich, I did newspaper editing at the Portland Scribe, I edited public relations material and reports for the Asia Foundation, I “provided website content” ( as the jargon has it) to Microsoft’s Encarta, I’ve revised and edited content for other websites, and I literally wrote the book on grammar and composition–twice.
+First, as an HBJ editor, I produced one level of the company’s massively successful HBJ Language.
+Then, some years later, for a series called Adventures Plus, published by Focused Learning, I wrote the Score Booster Handbook for Reading and Language Arts (the only grammar book that’ll make you laugh).
+Plus, in the course of many years of running the San Francisco Writer’s Workshop, I developed considerable prowess as a critiquemeister.
 Anything you can write, I can improve (unless you’re Tobias Wolf, America’s most perfect prose stylist).
 And it doesn’t have to be literature: website content, love letters, marketing reports, fake biographies of your company’s apocryphal “founder”–whatever you got: if you have the money and I have the time, I have the editing muscle.
 BUT: I donn’t doo proofreeding bekawz I;’m an abyzmal spler.